West Bend, Wisconsin: Education

 The city is served by the West Bend School District.
 The public schools in the district include six elementary schools, two middle schools, and two high schools that share the same building.

 A public charter school, Pathways, was created in the 2014–2015 school year, serving grades 7–10.
 The school began serving grades 7–12 during the 2016–2017 school year.
 Pathways Charter School closed permanently on June 30, 2019.

 The two high schools, West Bend East and West Bend West, are housed in a single building.
 The schools share facilities, but are operated as independent schools.
 Each school has its own sports teams and mascot.

 The two middle schools are Silverbrook Intermediate School and Badger middle school.
 Each school serves grades 5-6 and 7-8 respectively.

 Rolf's Educational Center provides Head Start, Title I, and Early childhood education programs.
 The district also operates an alternative school, the West Bend Online Learning Academy.

-Post-secondary schools in West Bend include University of Wisconsin-Milwaukee at Washington County (UWM-WC) and Moraine Park Technical College.
+Post-secondary schools in West Bend include Moraine Park Technical College.

 There are also a number of Pre-K and K–8 private schools in West Bend.
 Lutheran schools include Good Shepherd Lutheran School, of the Wisconsin Evangelical Lutheran Synod, Trinity Lutheran School, of the Evangelical Lutheran Synod, and St. John's Lutheran School, of the Lutheran Church–Missouri Synod.

 Roman Catholic schools include St. Frances Cabrini School and Holy Angels School.

 Media

-West Bend has a country music station, WMBZ (92.5 FM) and a classic hits station, WIBD (1470 AM).
+West Bend has a country music station, WMBZ (92.5 FM) and a classic rock station, WRYU (1470 AM).
 The official newspaper of the City of West Bend is the West Bend Daily News.

 The West Bend Booster is an independent, family-owned newspaper covering the area and has an office in West Bend.
 In 2020, due to COVID-19, The Booster's parent company, Booster Publications, announced that they would permanently close.

 The city of West Bend and the West Bend School District maintain their own separate public, educational, and government access channels, carried by both Spectrum and AT&T U-verse throughout the region and also online.

 Transportation

 The West Bend Municipal Airport is a city-owned, public-use airport located three nautical miles (6 km) east of the central business district of West Bend.

 The options for public transportation within West Bend include the city and county taxi programs.
-The Washington County Commuter Express provides bus service to and from the city of Milwaukee.
+The Washington County Commuter Express previously provided bus service to and from the city of Milwaukee until 2023 when the county ended the service.

 The city of West Bend is served by US 45 as a freeway bypass west of Downtown, Wis 33, and Wis 144.

+The Union Pacific line between Milwaukee and West Bend serves here while the line was abandoned between here and Campbellsport.